Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 Naturalist E.O.
 Wilson wrote, “There can be no purpose more inspiring than to begin the age of restoration, reweaving the wondrous diversity of life that still surrounds us.”

 The Wild Blue Heron Center is a small plot of land, dotted here and there with large boulders, covered with lichens and moss, and small caves along the river.
 The animals, birds, reptiles, insects, plants, and trees bring it all to life.
-The Wild Blue Heron flies past as he has often has done in the last twenty-four years we have been here on this land.
+The Wild Blue Heron flies past as he has often done in the last twenty-four years we have been here on this land.
 He sometimes has a mate, and an off-spring--a small bird that looks more like a stick-figure than the magnificent bird he will become.
 An eagle was here with his mate several summers ago.
 I have never experienced a more impressive bird.
 The huge bird perched close to me on a large branch of a nearby tree.
 He did not move, as he was stalwartly protecting his mate.

 Hawks, Wild Turkeys, Owls, Ravens, Finches, Cardinals, and Blue jays fly back and forth and perch on branches.
 Geese build nests of plants lined with feather down for their new goslings.
 The Wild Blue Heron dips his beak into the river for minnows.